johnnyshih99/overbond/README.md

 # Yield spread function
-calc_spread takes 2 parameters:
-* csv - path to csv file
+2 main functions both accepting path to csv file as their parameter:
-* spread_to_curve - boolean value, with it turned on or off, calc_spread provides 2 functionalities
-  * Calculate the yield spread between a corporate bond and its government bond benchmark.
+* calc_spread_to_benchmark - Calculate the yield spread between a corporate bond and its government bond benchmark.
-  * Calculate the spread to the government bond curve.
+* calc_spread_to_curve - Calculate the spread to the government bond curve.

 ## Assumptions
 * There's a valid csv input file with fields 'bond,type,term,yield'